background

 Frequently, the letter of intent (LOI) will contain language to formally establishes that the transaction structure will be on a cash-free debt-free basis (CFDF).

-However, the definition of what counts as cash and what counts as debt is not finalized and negotiations may continue about this up until the close, making the cash-free debt-free basis structure a sometimes delicate point of negotiations.
+However, the definition of what counts as cash and debt is not finalized and negotiations may continue about this up until the close, making the cash-free debt-free basis structure a sometimes delicate point of negotiations.

 For instance, suppose you are a seller thinking you’ll get to keep $5 million in cash, but the private firm argues that $3 million of that is intrinsic to the operations of the business and should come over with the company in the late stages of the deal.